List of characters in mythology novels by Rick Riordan: Reyna Avila Ramírez-Arellano

-Leo Valdez
+Leonidas "Leo" Valdez

-Leo Valdez is a son of Hephaestus.
-He likes to joke around and relies on his sense of humor to bury the pain he feels as a result of his troubled past.
-He is described as having curly brown hair, brown eyes, a cheerful face, a slim and scrawny build, dark skin, and a mischievous smile.
+Leonidas "Leo" Valdez is a son of Hephaestus.
+He likes to joke around and relies on his sense of humour to bury the pain he feels due to his troubled past.
+He has curly brown hair, brown eyes, a cheerful face, a slim and scrawny build, dark skin, and a mischievous smile.
 He is Hispanic-American and speaks Spanish.
-Leo has the ability to create and manipulate fire, a skill that no child of Hephaestus has had for 400 years.
+Leo can create and manipulate fire.
 He also has severe ADHD, even by demigod standards.
 He is an excellent mechanic and at one point repairs a bronze dragon running wild in the camp's woods, which he names Festus (Latin for "happy").
-Inspired by a blueprint in Bunker 9, an abandoned bunker in the camp's woods, and a picture he drew in his kindergarten time, he also creates the Argo II, the flying ship the seven demigods of the Great Prophecy sail on to reach Greece.
+Inspired by a blueprint in Bunker 9, an abandoned bunker in the camp's woods, and a picture he drew in kindergarten, he also creates the Argo II, the flying ship the seven demigods of the Great Prophecy sail on to reach Greece.

-When Leo was eight, Gaia tricked him into burning down his mother Esperanza's machine shop in Houston, resulting in her death.
-Leo's remaining family blamed him for killing her and left him a foster child and runaway.
+When Leo was eight, Gaia tricked him into burning down his mother's machine shop, resulting in her death.
+Leo's remaining family blamed him for her death and left him a foster child.
 He meets Piper McLean at the Wilderness School in Nevada.
-Later, in The Lost Hero, he meets Jason Grace, who wakes up on a school bus headed to the Grand Canyon with no memories.
+Later, in The Lost Hero, he meets Jason Grace, who wakes up on a school bus with no memories.
 However, Leo and Piper have Mist-induced memories of meeting and becoming friends with Jason.
-He sometimes thinks of himself as a seventh wheel, as for the first three books of the Heroes of Olympus series, he is the only person aboard the Argo II without a significant other, though he proves no less important or skilled than the others.
-In The Mark of Athena, Hazel learns her former boyfriend, Sammy Valdez, was Leo's great-grandfather.
-Until he falls in love with Calypso, a nymph third-generation titanness, in The House of Hades, Leo flirts with almost every girl he meets to cover up his insecurities about never finding love.
-In The Blood of Olympus, Leo sacrifices himself to annihilate Gaia and dies in the process, but is brought back to life using the Physician's Cure and returns for Calypso on her island, Ogygia.
+He sometimes thinks of himself as a seventh wheel, as for the first three books of the Heroes of Olympus series, he is the only person aboard the Argo II without a significant other.
+In The Blood of Olympus, Leo sacrifices himself to annihilate Gaia, but is brought back to life using the Physician's Cure and returns for Calypso on her island, Ogygia.
 This is an impressive feat, as nobody has ever been to Ogygia twice.
-However, Leo had the advantage of an astrolabe that had been created for just such a purpose by Odysseus as an old man.
-Leo had gotten the device from two dwarfs shortly before landing on Ogygia and had learned from them that Odysseus had lacked a vital crystal to complete the device which Leo had convinced Calypso to give him before leaving the island.